Artistic Gymnastics at Tokyo 2020

 There are four phases of Olympic competition:

-All athletes compete in qualification.
-The teams of five send their top four gymnasts to compete on each apparatus but only the top three scores are counted towards advancing to the team finals.
+• All athletes compete in qualification.
+Teams will have their four gymnasts compete on each apparatus but only the top three scores are counted towards advancing to the team finals.

-The top 24 gymnasts from qualification compete on each apparatus.
+• The top 24 gymnasts from qualification (maximum two per country) compete on all apparatus.
 These scores are added together and the gymnast with the highest total is the all-around champion.

-The top eight athletes on each apparatus, as per the qualification results, compete one last time.
+• The top eight athletes on each apparatus (maximum two per country per apparatus) based on the qualification results compete one last time.
 To be eligible for the vault final, a gymnast must have competed two different vaults during qualification.

-Two panels of judges score each routine.
-The two judge D panel scores the difficulty.
-Starting at zero, they total the values of the most difficult skills in each routine (eight for women, ten for men).
-The five judge E panel starts with a score of 10.0 and deducts for errors and faults in the technique, execution and artistry/composition of each routine.
-The highest and lowest scores are dropped, with the remaining three averaged.
-The D score and E score are added together to get the final total for each routine, minus any deductions for neutral errors, such as stepping out of bounds or violating time limits.
+There are two panels of judges that score each routine. .
+The two D judges score the difficulty.
+Starting at zero, they total the values of the most difficult skills in each routine (eight for women, ten for men) along with the composition requirements and the connections between the skills.
+The five E judges each start with a score of 10.0 and deduct for errors and faults in the technique, execution and artistry/composition of each routine.
+The highest and lowest scores from the E judges are dropped, with the remaining three averaged.
+The D-score and E-score are added together to get the final total for each routine, minus any deductions for neutral errors, such as stepping out of bounds or violating time limits.